Best low-interest business loans in November 2024

 Like CDFIs, Minority Depository Institutions (MDIs) help communities that have historically lacked adequate access to financial opportunities found elsewhere.
 But MDI’s are institutions that are 51% or more owned by “socially and economically disadvantaged individuals” and serve minority communities, including Black, Latino/Hispanic, Native American and Asian American communities.

-MDIs may have programs that offer low-interest business loans for minorities and other underserved communities.
+MDIs may have programs that offer low-rate business loans for minorities and other underserved communities.
 They can also be a good source of SBA loans, as a 2019 FDIC study found that MDIs originate more SBA loans to borrowers in these disadvantaged communities.

 SBA lenders